sayannath/sayannath/README.md

 ## About

+Hello!
 I am Sayan Nath.
-I am a third-year undergraduate student at KIIT University.
-I am amongst the top contributors in [Github](https://commits.top/india.html) from India.
-I am a Machine Learning Engineer at [Blend](http://blend.to), presently leading the team of [GDSC KIIT](https://dsckiit.in) Team and Former President at [Codechef KIIT Chapter Team](https://www.codechef.com/campus_chapter/KIIT).
+I am an MSc student and a Research Assistant at the University of Calgary.
+I have completed my Undergraduate degree at Kalinga Institute of Industrial Technology (KIIT).
+I did Google Summer of Code in 2021 and 2022 at TensorFlow.
+I was a Machine Learning Engineer at Scaler, Blend, Codebugged, and Juppiter Labs AI, led the GDSC KIIT, former President of the CodeChef KIIT Chapter and Former Machine Learning Lead at IoT Lab.
+I was also selected as a Mentor at Google Developer Program Exchange.
 My other interests aside from Machine Learning are Backend Development and DevOps.

 <table>
   <tr>